bodemann/autoversion/README.md

 - `const AutoVersion = "version 0.9.32 NOT FOR RELEASE`" will turn into `const AutoVersion = "version 0.9.33 NOT FOR RELEASE"`
 - `const AutoVersion = "I don't understand the concept of a number"` will **not** change at all

-autoversion assumes e.g. `const AutoVersion = ` to be defined near the beginning of the file.
+autoversion assumes e.g. `const AutoVersion` to be defined near the beginning of the file.
 For efficiency reasons it will stop scanning the source file as early as possible.
 In case of Go this happens with the first `func` found.

-For each programming language supported autoversion stores a list of file extensions, the appropriate definition, e.g. `public static final String AUTO_VERSION = ` for [Java](https://www.java.com/) and a text which will terminate the scanning, e.g. `function` for [Javascript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).
+For each programming language supported autoversion stores a list of file extensions, the appropriate definition, e.g. `public static final String AUTO_VERSION` for [Java](https://www.java.com/) and a text which will terminate the scanning, e.g. `function` for [Javascript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).